-PPL1OX (Females) PPL1OY (Males), Open Healthy Active Living Education course emphasizes students' participation in a variety of enjoyable physical activities that promote lifelong healthy active living.
+PPL1OX (Females) PPL1OY (Males), PPL1OI (All Gender), Open Healthy Active Living Education

+This course emphasizes students' daily participation in a variety of enjoyable physical activities that promote lifelong healthy active living.
 Activities include basketball, volleyball, soccer, football, fitness and weight training, swimming and interactive games.
 Students will learn movement techniques and principles, ways to improve personal fitness and physical competence, and safety/injury-prevention strategies.
-Thev investigate issues related to healthy sexuality and the use and abuse of alcohol, tobacco, and other drugs, and will participate in activities designed to develop goal -setting, communication, and social skills.
+They will investigate issues related to healthy sexuality and the use and abuse of alcohol, tobacco, and other drugs, and will participate in activities designed to develop goal -setting, communication, and social skills.